-- Acknowledge and sign for the receipt, review and understanding of entity-specific code of conduct at initial hire or engagement.
+- Acknowledge and sign for the receipt, review and understanding of Compliance Code of Conduct at initial hire or engagement.

 - Acknowledge and sign for the receipt, review and understanding of the UW Medicine PCISA and its stated privacy and information security responsibilities at initial hire or engagement and at each evaluation or provider recredentialing.

 - Discuss training obligations with supervisor or manager.